 Wireline telephones allowing high volume levels must automatically reset to a lower volume each time the telephone is hung up.
 Telephone manufacturers may request a waiver of this requirement, which would permit certain telephones to remain at the high-volume setting.

-These requirements for wireline telephones connected to the telephone network will apply to wireline telephones that are intended to be used with a VoIP service and are manufactured or imported for use in the United States on or after February 28, 2020.
+These requirements for wireline telephones connected to the telephone network apply to wireline telephones that are intended to be used with a VoIP service and are manufactured or imported for use in the United States on or after February 28, 2020.

 Are there labeling requirements for wireline telephones?